jendrikseipp/vulture/README.rst

 .. image:: https://travis-ci.org/jendrikseipp/vulture.svg?branch=master
    :target: https://travis-ci.org/jendrikseipp/vulture

-Vulture finds unused classes, functions and variables in your code.
-This helps you cleanup and find errors in your programs.
-If you run it on both your library and test suite you can find untested code.
+Vulture finds unused code in Python programs.
+This is useful for cleaning up and finding errors in large code bases.
+If you run vulture on both your library and test suite you can find untested code.

 Due to Python's dynamic nature, static code analyzers like vulture are